StevenMapes/django-aws-api-gateway-websockets/README.md

 Please refer to the installation notes and Getting Start Guides

 # Python and Django Support
-This project officially supports Python 3.8+ and Django 3.1+ though it will should also work on Python 3.6+.
+This project officially supports Python 3.8+ and Django 3.1+.

 # Installation
 ## Django